 To view the above chart and related data in Excel format download Red Blood Cells Issued by the Blood Service 2007-13 Chart and Data (xls) (40.5 KB).

 Platelets are important for blood clotting and tissue repair.
 A low platelet count is called thrombocytopenia.

-Platelet transfusions are required when patients have a low platelet count, or have problems with their platelet function.
+Platelet transfusions are required when patients have a low platelet count or have problems with their platelet function.
 These patients include people with cancer who are receiving chemotherapy, people who have a bone marrow transplant, people who take medicines that interfere with platelet function and patients who are bleeding.
-More information can be found under the 'What's in a bag of platelets?' webpage.
+More information can be found in the 'I need to know about platelets' fact sheet.

 The graph below illustrates how the supply trend for platelets has continued to increase from 116,665 units in 2007-08 to 134,576 units issued in 2012-13.

 FIGURE: Platelets issued 2007-08 to 2012-13

 To view the above chart and related data in Excel format download Platelets Issued by the Blood Service 2007-13 Chart and Data (xls) (40 KB)

 Plasma is the liquid component of blood and is mostly made of water.
 Plasma carries blood cells and other substances around our body.